sparkdotfi/spark-docs-v2/docs/pages/user-guides/farming-rewards/depositing-into-farms.md

 ## Tutorial

-1. Navigate to the Farms page in the top navigation bar.
+1. Navigate to the Farms page using the menu of the top navigation bar.

 ![](/assets/farms-nav.png)
 *Navigate to the Farms page*